simon-stahlberg/mimir/README.md

 Mimir is a C++20 planning library for grounded and lifted planning.
 We created Mimir to be 1) efficient, 2) easy to integrate, use, and extend.
 Mimir implements standard search algorithms such as breadth-first search and AStar search.
 Mimir also provides Python bindings for the most common template instantiations.

-**Static dispatch:** Mimir is fully based on static dispatch.
-The planner configuration is given at compile time allowing the compiler to produce more optimized code.

 **Buffering:** Mimir serializes data types to cache-efficient flat memory layouts with zero-cost de-serialization.
 Mimir copies the buffers and reuses preallocated buffers.
 Mimir uses it for states, search nodes, and ground actions.
 Mimir provides additional general implementations on top of flatbuffers for pointers and bitsets which can be used to make algorithms more efficient.